-Finally, as an example for those interested in using this information for occurrence rate calculations, we look at the PC rate of injTCEs with radius $(R_p)$ and insolation flux $(S_p)$ values within 25% of that of Earth's values (i.e., $0.75 > R_p > 1.25 R{\oplus}$ and $0.75 > S_p > 1.25 S{\oplus}$ ).
-There are 224 injTCEs that meet these $R_p$ and $S_p$ criteria, of which 200 are designated planet candidates by the Robovetter, therefore yielding a completeness of 89.3%.
-In the same parameter space, using the "cleaned" sets, there are 34 invTCEs and 41 scrTCEs, for a total of 75, of which 1 passes as PC, for an effectiveness of 98.7%.
-The reader is encouraged to use the Robovetter Disposition Tables (§3) to perform analyses similar to those presented here for any sample of Kepler targets used for occurrence rate studies and incorporate the inferred corrections into their calculations.
+Finally, as an example for those interested in using this information for occurrence rate calculations, we look at the PC rate of injTCEs with radius (R_p) and insolation flux (S_p) values within 25% of that of Earth's values (i.e., $0.75 > R_p > 1.25 R{\oplus}$ and $0.75 > S_p > 1.25 S{\oplus}$).
+There are 224 injTCEs that meet these R_p and S_p criteria, of which 200 are designated planet candidates by the Robovetter, therefore yielding a completeness of 89.3%.
+In the same parameter space, using the "cleaned" sets, there are 34 invTCEs and 41 scrTCEs, for a total

 Figure 7: Examples of the SS=0 fraction in the EB injTCE population, detected by the Kepler pipeline at half their injected period, for injected periods less than 180 days and different combinations of parameters.
 Top-left: The SS=0 fraction as a function of the difference between the expected MES of the primary and secondary eclipses.
-Top-right: The SS=0 fraction as a function of the expected MES of the primary eclipse and the difference between the expected MES of the primary and secondary eclipses.
+Top-right: The SS=0 fraction as a function of the expected MES of the primary eclipses.
 Bottom-left: The SS=0 fraction as a function of the difference in duration of the primary and secondary eclipses and the difference between the expected MES of the primary and secondary eclipses.
+Bottom-left: The SS=0 fraction as a function of the difference in duration of the primary and secondary eclipses.
+Bottom-right: The SS=0 fraction as a function as a function of the deviation of the primary and secondary eclipses.
+Bottom-right: The SS=0 fraction as a function of the expected MES of the primary and secondary eclipses.
+Bottom-right: The SS=0 fraction as a function of the expected MES of the primary and secondary eclipses.
 Bottom-right: The SS=0 fraction as a function of the deviation of the phase of the secondary from 0.5 and the difference between the expected MES of the primary and secondary eclipses.
 Note that bins/boxes with less than 5 TCEs are not displayed.